Facebook remains 'evasive' over over Cambridge Analytica data: UK politicians

-Facebook continues to "display a pattern of evasive behaviour" as it responds to questions about Cambridge Analytica's misuse of its data, the chair of a British parliamentary committee said Friday.
+Facebook continues to "display a pattern of evasive behavior" as it responds to questions about Cambridge Analytica's misuse of its data, the chair of a British parliamentary committee said Friday.

-The Digital, Culture, Media and Sport Committee is investigating the digital consultancy company's links to the social media giant as part of its fake news inquiry.
+The Digital, Culture, Media and Sport Committee is investigating the digital consultancy's links to the social media giant as part of its inquiry into fake news.

 The Cambridge Analytica scandal began in March after it was revealed that company, which was linked to the Trump presidential campaign, improperly accessed the personal information of up to 87 million Facebook users.